Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-inverted-city.md

+---
-# The Inverted City: Speculative P2P and the Urban Protocol Underground
+title: "The Inverted City: Speculative P2P and the Urban Protocol Underground"
+subtitle:
+author: Exeunt
+authorURL:
+tags:
+source:
+language: en
+uuid: 83b1636b-7db2-4204-8274-f17436b3a025
+license: CC BY-SA 4.0
+---
 _by Exeunt_

 _The Open Protocol Research Group is Ven Gist, MacksWolf and Exeunt.
 We are a research initiative of Portland's Ethereal Forest DAO, currently conducting interviews in the Portland region to gain insight on the autonomous structures that animate our present - and the promise they hold for our future._